 Some local pharmacies will deliver to your home.
 You can also fill prescriptions through online pharmacies, and some will accept insurance.
-One reader recommended pill pack for ordering meds online.
+I have heard good things about pill pack.

 So many people wrote me with good ideas for grocery shopping, I had to create a new page!
 How to Shop Without Standing Up

 Most cities, and some rural areas, have para-transit programs that will take you anywhere.
 Many will go anywhere in your city, and sometimes they will travel to other areas.
 These programs are free or low-cost.
 In some areas, these programs are difficult to qualify for and in other areas they are very easy to get into.
 Contact the public transportation agency in your area.
 How Roselyn Got Approved for Paratransit by Using the Magic Words

 Medicaid will provide free transportation to all your doctor's appointments.
 Contact your Medicaid provider for more details.
 In some areas, you will need to apply for this.
 In other areas, you do not need to apply and if you are on Medicaid, you can get this automatically.

 This is an important time for people with disabilities to be included.
 You can vote at home by absentee ballot.
 You can also make your voice heard.
 You do not have to leave the house, or even leave your bed!
 How to #Resist Without Using All Your Spoons.

 If you are interested in connected with other advocates with Myalgic Encephalomyelitis and Chronic Fatigue Syndrome, there are many ways to get involved from home: How to be Part of the #MEAction